Kucoin/kucoin-api-docs/source/localizable/index.html.md

-amount | Total amount of assets (fees included) involved in assets changes such as transaction, withdrawal and bonus distribution. fee | Fees generated in transaction, withdrawal, etc. balance | Remaining funds after transaction bizType | Business type leading to the changes in funds, such as transaction, withdrawal, etc. direction | **out** or **in** createdAt | Time of the event context | Business involved information such as order ID, serial No., etc.
+amount | Total amount of assets (fees included) involved in assets changes such as transaction, withdrawal and bonus distribution. fee | Fees generated in transaction, withdrawal, etc. balance | Remaining funds after transaction bizType | Business type leading to the changes in funds, such as exchange, withdrawal, Deposit,KUCOIN_BONUS, REFERRAL_BONUS etc. direction | **out** or **in** createdAt | Time of the event context | Business involved information such as order ID, serial No., etc.